Aromatic roasted chicken with homemade adobo is an updated take on a classic meal

 Step 4

 About 1 hour before you plan to roast the chicken, remove it from the refrigerator.
-(Bringing the meat to room temperature before roasting ensures more even cooking.)
+(Taking the chill off of the meat before roasting ensures more even cooking.)

 Step 5